codebycase/codebycase.github.io/_algorithms/a02-arrays-and-strings.md

 ---
-layout: article
-title: Algorithms - Arrays and Strings
+title: Algorithms 2 - Arrays and Strings
 key: a02-arrays-and-strings
-cover: /assets/images/articles/computer-science.png
-categories: Algorithms
 tags: Array String
-sharing: true
-aside:
-  toc: true
-show_edit_on_github: true
-pageview: true
 ---

 # Arrays and Strings